Rest breaks during a shift

 As a nurse, you are bound by your NMC Code and owe a duty of care to your patients to ensure their safety and manage risk.
 You are professionally accountable for your acts and omissions and you must be able to justify your decisions.

 If current working patterns mean you cannot take your breaks (for example, where you are the only nurse), these working arrangements need to be reviewed.
-If you are in this position, call us to discuss arrangements for local support.
+If you are in this position, contact us for further advice.

 Daily rest breaks